GimpTutorial/04-Character-Sketch/README.md

 ### 10 Importing Line Work
 + How to import drawings you have done
 + Tips on getting the best import

+### 11 Presence Through Use Of Value
++ A sense of Depth can be achieved though multiple ways
++ Use of Value
++ Affordance through surface lines/shading
++ Almost like faked ambient occlusion